 Securing Our Future

 Presently, developmentally disabled students are allowed to stay in school up to the age of 21.
-These programs would help them easily transition to our vocational training program or workforce after they have completed high school.
-In so doing, we not only expand the vocational opportunities for current participants, but also attract additional individuals to the program which is one of our primary goals.
-In addition, we are building a marketing and communications program that will educate parents and family members on our programs and the enriching benefits they would realize.
+The Triumphant Program is helping students to easily transition to our vocational training program or workforce after they have completed high school.
+In so doing, we not only expand the vocational opportunities for current participants, but also attract additional individuals to our GO Center programs and opportunities.
+In addition, we are informing parents and family members about our programs and the enriching benefits to be realized.

 Adding new lines of business will help us expand employment opportunities and generate operating capital.
 For example, our On-The-GO Foods business trains participants to prepare, package and sell various prepared food products such as cookies and box lunches.
 Going forward, we will continually be seeking new lines of business by engaging business leaders in Nelson County and surrounding communities to find new opportunities that are well suited for our clients and their abilities.

 Contact our Executive Director, Tom Hamilton to learn how you can contribute to our Capital Campaign at (502) 348-3989 or click the email button below.